 People today have good questions, but sometimes those questions have underlying questions attached themselves to the primary question that the person has really bothering them.
 In many arenas, we are finding that it is important to answer the questioner, and not the question.

 Ravi Zacharias has said, that “the questions have not changed, but rather it is how those questions are articulated and how our answers come across in the culture.”To follow up this with a summarizing thought from a talk from Michael Ramsden, “It is always wrong to give the right answer to the wrong question.”

-In a world where the church is proclaiming with fervency that “Jesus is the answer, Jesus is the answer,” the culture’s response is something along the lines of, “if Jesus is the answer then what is the question?”
-America is now an “anti-Christian” culture embracing a post-truth mindset, with a smorgasbord of ideologies, and moral issues fastening themselves to this mindset which are challenging the Christian worldview.
+With the church in a culture proclaiming that “Jesus is the answer, Jesus is the answer,” are we hearing the culture’s response to the perceived “spiritual mugging,” “if Jesus is the answer then what is the question?”
+America is now an “anti-Christian” culture embracing a post-truth mindset, with a smorgasbord of ideologies, and moral issues fastening themselves to this mindset.
+This is what is challenging the Christian worldview.
 This ministry trains you to engage that cultural mindset with the truth of the Christian faith that is centered on the gospel.

 Let us work together for the glory of God in the understanding the Great Commandment and the Great Commission and reach the culture with the gospel of Jesus Christ.